NFT art needs to build trust if it wants to become mainstream. The good news is that there is a simple solution.

 If someone tried to resell the art somewhere else by minting a new NFT, a simple watermark detection would prevent it.
 This existing solution would significantly deter and reduce NFT scams.

 All sold NFT art could be centralized in a marketplace independent database for easy interrogation via an API.
 A quick similarity check would be made each time a new work is offered to any participating marketplace.
-If no matches are found, the offer transaction can proceed.
-However, if a match is found, the existing watermark is read, and the related information ( the original NFT) is displayed.
+If no image matches are found, the offer transaction can proceed.
+However, if a match is found, the existing watermark is read, and the related information (the original NFT) is displayed.
 The transaction is interrupted.

 Deviant Art has recently announced the deployment of a similar initiative.
 But it, unfortunately, stops short of being truly effective.
 Using only plain image matching technology, it is bound to make frequent false-positive errors, creating a painful and unreliable experience for users.
-Only a watermark can return a 100% error-proof result.
+Only a digital watermark can return a 100% error-proof result.

-The search can easily be extended beyond a database and run through the internet via web crawlers to increase the chances of finding a match.
-Historical indexes could be added to the database to increase speed.
+The search feature can easily be extended beyond a database and run through the internet via web crawlers to increase the chances of finding a match.
+Historical indexes could be added to the database to help increase speed.

 Because buyers are the lifeblood of any business, it is critical to achieve their trust.
 With a unique watermarking process in place, all participating NFT marketplaces would regain credentials of high trust, guaranteeing buyers the originality, authenticity, and uniqueness of the work offered.